To opt out of IUOE 280 dues:

 - Provide a copy to your employer’s payroll officer and keep a copy for your files.

-IUOE 280 is the designated union for public employees working for local governments such as Spokane County, City of Pasco, Port of Pasco, Warden, Richland, Kennewick, Pasco School District, Clarkston School District and area irrigation districts.
+International Union of Operating Engineers (IUOE) 280 is the designated union representing approximately 1,700 public employees working for local governments such as Spokane County, City of Pasco, Port of Pasco, Warden, Richland, Kennewick, Pasco School District, Clarkston School District and area irrigation districts.

 For years, public employees in Washington have been forced to pay union dues as a condition of employment, allowing unions to take their members for granted.
 However, the U.S. Supreme Court recently ruled that public employees can no longer be required to financially support a labor union against their will.
 (Janus v.
 AFSCME, 2018).